RusmaySpace/RusmaySpace/README.md

 :diamond_shape_with_a_dot_inside:     I am the director and developer of the team of modcreators for the game Minecraft... and not only.

-:unlock: Our projects are located on sites such as: CurseForge, MineCraft Inside, Mody-minecraft and correspondingly, GitHub.
+:unlock: Our projects are located on sites such as: CurseForge, Minecraft Inside, Mody-minecraft and correspondingly, GitHub.

 ---